People often ask me, “What’s a good way for entrepreneurs to keep their business finances in top shape?”

-Work flow is critical to managing with efficiency.
+Workflow is critical to managing with efficiency.
 It includes what you do, how you do it and what tools you need to use to get things done.
 Periodically do a review of these steps to see where the bottlenecks are and planning improvements.

 5. Outsource to Accounting Professionals

 Wearing many hats and running the business alone can save you money early on.
-Over time, as the pace picks up, it consider whether you’ll be better off assigning finance tasks to others.
+Over time, as the pace picks up, it considers whether you’ll be better off assigning finance tasks to others.
 Being busy is a good thing but if you can’t keep up when the cash starts flowing quickly in and out of the business, you can end up losing control and falling behind.
 Do yourself and business a favor and get help whether it’s a part-time bookkeeper that works in-house or a virtual accounting pro.

 Financial success does not show up by chance.
-For the everyday small business owner it takes time to manage it all.
+For the everyday small business owner, it takes time to manage it all.
 Decide which of the tips above you can use and begin working them in your business.